-24. The specimen audit TORs for external auditors included in the current guidelines for annual audits of PRs and SRs do not require the external auditor to engage with other assurance providers while planning and executing their audits.
+The specimen audit TORs for external auditors included in the current guidelines for annual audits of PRs and SRs do not require the external auditor to engage with other assurance providers while planning and executing their audits.2

-25. There is no defined mechanism to compare the feedback provided by the external auditor with other assurance work performed, for example, by the LFA, other donors, or the OIG.
+There is no defined mechanism to compare the feedback provided by the external auditor with other assurance work performed, for example, by the LFA, other donors, or the OIG.
+During the review we observed one audit for which the external auditor had not raised key weaknesses that had previously been highlighted by the LFA, including ineffective budget monitoring.

-26. Comparing the results of work performed by various assurance providers would allow Country Teams to implement remedial actions for improving the quality of work conducted by assurance providers and to replace underperforming external auditors if needed.
+Comparing the results of work performed by various assurance providers would allow Country Teams to implement remedial actions for improving the quality of work conducted by assurance providers and to replace underperforming external auditors if needed.